 General Care

 Lophophoras are closely related to the genera Ariocarpus, Aztekium, and Obregonia.
 Like their relatives, they possess a large taproot system with most of the plant's mass underground for water storage.
-Lophophoras are more tolerant of soil types than their relatives and typically grow in areas with decomposed limestone present in the soil.
+However, Lophophoras are more tolerant of soil types than their relatives and typically grow in areas with decomposed limestone present in the soil.
 In cultivation, Lophophoras do best in a fast-draining mineral-based soil, which is about two-thirds sand.
-Abundant water is beneficial in the summer months when the temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth, but must be allowed to dry out completely between waterings.
+Abundant water is beneficial in the summer when temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth.
+Still, the soil must be allowed to dry out completely between waterings.
 They should also be fertilized twice a year.
 Over-fertilizing will typically result in the Lophophoras developing cracks and splitting.
-At times, some Lophophora cacti will develop a corky material on the plant body if exposed to pesticides or insecticidal soap.
-This corky condition will usually heal in a manner very similar to human skin if the plants are exposed to full sunlight.
+Some Lophophoras may develop a corky material on the plant body if exposed to pesticides or insecticidal soap.
+This corky condition will usually heal similarly to human skin if the plants are exposed to full sunlight.

-Lophophoras are free flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shocking to initiate flowering.
-Plants in habitat typically flower after rainstorms, preceded by a period of high temperatures and dry conditions.
-Plants in cultivation can be encouraged to flower by subjecting the plants to high temperatures, direct sunlight, and withholding water for several weeks, then watering heavily, usually initiating flowering.
+Lophophoras are free flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shock to initiate flowering.
+Plants in their native habitat typically flower after rainstorms, preceded by high temperatures and dry conditions.
+Plants in cultivation can be encouraged to bloom by subjecting the plants to high temperatures, direct sunlight, and withholding water for several weeks, then watering heavily, usually initiating flowering.

 Propagation